 Iron Oxide is basically a rust.
 Iron oxides are used as colorants in the cosmetic industry and considered safe when used externally.
 One low concern is that Iron Oxides are suspected nano-scale ingredients which can absorb into the skin.
 Do not sniff the Iron Oxide powder.
 I did not use it because I did not have it.

 D&C colors mean colors that can be used in Drug & Cosmetic industries.
 I did not use any in this lipstick recipe (but Mica).

 Grapefruit seed extract is used to preserve the product.
-I used a few drops of rosemary oil and I did not notice any spoilage of my homemade lipsticks which I use about a year long.
+I used a few drops of rosemary oil, and I did not notice any spoilage of my homemade lipsticks which I use about a year long.

 Essential Oils for fragrance.
 I used Vanilla essential oil and Lavender essential oil.
 I also used a few drops of Rosemary oil & Tea Tree oil.
 Use natural essential oils, not synthetic ones.
 Adding a few drops of Cinnamon essential oil may help plump your lips.
-Some people may be sensitive to Cinnamon essential oil so use precautions.
+Some people may be sensitive to Cinnamon essential oil so please take precautions.